Dong-Hyeon-Yu/obsidian/research/zkp/ZEXE, enabling decentralized private computation.md

 q. shared execution environment?

 q. utxo 사용하는 거 아닌가? foriegn value?
+	unspend tx output(input): serial number of old records new output: commitments of new records
+	foreign value: all records are encrypted by its tx proposer. other recodes  cannot be accessed
 q. is the all record commitments (muckle tree) is append-only? how exactly does it work? (p12) // what type of data is stored in the record serial number table?

 q.
 (20p) why is the execution time long? which tx is executing? which operations?